RobinsonZ/robinsonz.github.io/_posts/2020-10-09-passwords.md

 * The discussion of password strength is mostly based on [that one xkcd comic](https://xkcd.com/936/) and the associated [commentary wiki](https://explainxkcd.com/wiki/index.php/936:_Password_Strength).
 The possible password combinations were calculated as follows: “uncommon word” is one of the [171,476 words](https://www.lexico.com/explore/how-many-words-are-there-in-the-english-language) in current usage according to the Oxford English Dictionary, “common words” assumes a list of 2,000 words, and “random gibberish” is a random assortment of the 94 printable ASCII characters (not including the space).
 * There’s actually even more about password storage that I didn’t cover (like peppering and work factors).
 If you want to learn more about those, [here’s a fairly accessible explanation](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html).
 * For more info about password manager security, 1Password has released a [whitepaper](https://1password.com/files/1Password-White-Paper.pdf) which does an exhaustive dive into all the cryptography and security mechanisms present in their product.
 It’s well-written and provides a great overview of secure design that remains user-friendly, but it’s not exactly for the faint of heart.
 [LastPass](https://assets.cdngetgo.com/1d/ee/d051d8f743b08f83ee8f3449c15d/lastpass-technical-whitepaper.pdf) and [Dashlane](https://www.dashlane.com/download/Dashlane_SecurityWhitePaper_September2019.pdf) also have similar whitepapers.

+_This article was [originally published](https://swarthmorephoenix.com/2020/10/09/hashing-it-out-what-you-need-to-know-about-passwords/) in the Swarthmore Phoenix._